 Representation of Jupiter Resources, a subsidiary of Apollo Global Management, in its $1.87 billion acquisition of Encana Corp.'s Bighorn gas properties.*

-Representation of Anadarko Petroleum Corporation in its $1.075 billion disposition of its Chinese subsidiary to Brightoil Petroleum.*
+Representation of Anadarko Petroleum Corporation in its $1.075 billion disposition of its Chinese subsidiary with upstream assets in China to Brightoil Petroleum.*

 Representation of Santos Limited in the $18.5 billion joint venture with Petronas, TOTAL, and KOGAS, for the development of a two-train greenfield LNG facility in Queensland, Australia, including the negotiation of long-term LNG off-take agreements.*